2024 PEER Symposium

 What does Restoration Success Look Like?

-Scott Heppell is a Professor in the Department of Fisheries Wildlife, and Conservation Sciences at Oregon State University.
+Dr. Scott Heppell, Professor, Oregon State University Department of Fisheries Wildlife, and Conservation Sciences

 Using monitoring to assess restoration functions and ecosystem services: an example from Nisqually River Delta, WA

-Isa Woo is a biologist with USGS Western Ecological Research Center.
+Isa Woo, Biologist, USGS Western Ecological Research Center